13luoyu/DualApp/README.md

 ## Detailed Instructions

-1. To obtain the results in Figure 8, run:
+1. To obtain the results in Figure 8 and Table 1, run:
     ```
     nohup ./run_figure_8.sh >logs/run_figure_8.log &
     ```